Who are Dairy Environment Leaders?

 Dairy Environment Leaders' Annual Forum

-The 2018 Dairy Environment Leaders Forum is being held in Wellington on December 4-6, where around 100 dairy farmers and associated guest speakers will take part in the three-day event.
+The 2018 Dairy Environment Leaders Forum was held in Wellington on December 4-6, where around 100 dairy farmers and associated guest speakers took part in the three-day event.

 The annual farmer-led forum, held since 2013, is an invaluable opportunity for the farmer leaders to be inspired, motivated and empowered, evaluate their progress and set goals for their regional and national initiatives.